 - Impact of a First OVI on Professional Employment

-- Finding the Best Lawyer in Columbus OH for a First DUI
+- Finding the Best Lawyer in Cincinnati OH for a First DUI

 According to Ohio Revised Code §4511.19, no person shall operate any vehicle within the state, if, at the time of operation: